-The M.A. provides students with a broad knowledge of the visual arts in European/American or East Asian art history, as well as an introduction to the basic concepts and methods of the discipline.
-The M.A. may be pursed as a terminal degree or as preparation to petition for specialized doctoral studies at KU or to apply elsewhere.
-The Combined M.A./Ph.D. is intended for students who want to pursue the Ph.D. in art history at KU, but who do not yet hold the M.A. degree in art history.
-All applicants are considered for competitive funding packages and GTA, GRA, and GA positions, however Combined M.A./Ph.D. students are given priority.
+The M.A. provides students with a broad and deep knowledge of the visual arts, as well as study of the basic concepts, theories, and methods of the discipline.
+The M.A. may be pursued as a terminal degree or as preparation for doctoral studies at KU or to apply elsewhere.

 Admission to Graduate Studies